Melodears: Melo-Dears Vocal Trio

 This material was submitted by Arleen Gladys Reuse (Knoderer)'s oldest children, John and David.
 The audio from the TV broadcast came from Arleen's personal files, discovered after her death.

+Melodears Variety Group

+In the early 1970s, retired songwriter and vocalist Phyllis Kae Herron, known as "Kae," joined a kazoo band called the Rhythmettes in the Ventura Marina Mobile Home Park.
+A few years later, seeking to employ more of her musical talents, Kae started her own group, The Melodears, writing three-part harmonies and ukulele arrangements, performing at senior centers, military clubs and local events.